rsanchovilla/SimH_cpanel/README.md

 # SimH_cpanel

-**NEW!: HP2100 with Plotter, TV and Scope Displays
+Old computers were massive, noisy, power-hungry and very beautiful, with plenty of blinkenlights, turning tapes, punched cards, and of course rows and rows of buttons and switches.

-The aim of this project is to add visuals to SimH emulator/simulator on an interactive GUI.
+The aim of this project is to add nice visuals to SimH simulators on an interactive GUI to recreate the hypnotic experience of looking the computer _processing_ and pushing/toggling that buttons and switches.

-The visuals covers interactive control panels (lights, switches, buttons) but also other devices: tapes, card readers, disk, etc.
+The visuals covers interactive control panels (lights, switches, buttons toggles) but also other devices: tapes, card readers, disk, plotters, scopes, etc.

+Another main goal of this project is to recover original historical software and bring it back to runnable condition on its original environment.

 IBM360 and i7000 work is based on Richard Cornwell SimH fork, modified to use cpanel modules. swtpc6800 work is based on Bill Beech SimH simulator.
-HP2100 work is based on David Bryan. i650, NORC, i701 and MarkI simulators are my own SimH simulators.
+HP2100 work is based on David Bryan simulator. i650, NORC, i701 and MarkI simulators are my own SimH simulators.

+***WHAT'S NEW!: IBM 701 PACT Compiler + Punched Card Viewer***

 <table>
 <thead>